MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/08-identify-resolve-blocking-issues.md

 lab:
   title: Lab 8 – Identify and resolve blocking issues
   module: Optimize query performance in Azure SQL
-  description: In this exercise, you've learned how to identify sessions being blocked, and to mitigate those scenarios.
+  description: "You'll identify sessions that are being blocked in SQL Server and learn how to diagnose and mitigate blocking scenarios.
+By the end, you'll understand how to use dynamic management views and query tools to resolve concurrency issues."
   duration: 15 minutes
-  level: 100
+  level: 300
   islab: true
 ---